 Peppered among these shelves are the mementos of my life.
 Everything that I’ve come to assign deep meaning to has a physical presence and is afforded a precious piece of real estate on these shelves.
-This wall is my living, breathing vision board.
+This wall is my Healthy Living, breathing vision board.

 A visitor would probably be struck first by the five foot long plastic HB #2 pencil I have, poised on top of the wall.
 It’s my bold and fun statement that I wanna be a writer when I grow up.
 Beyond this, there’s the usual suspects: carefully chosen photos with family and friends that are uncannily flattering of me; recently received greeting cards vying for space until the next cull; and a tiny figurine called the Angel of Hope from one of my early clients, who said her ember of hope was ignited again for the first time in a long time.

 Collectively, these items and many more peeking out from these shelves are poignant reminders of who I am and who I am becoming.
 I treasure them all…but only one item would call out to me in the event of a fire.

 It is a smooth handful of plexiglass, encasing a non-descript chunk of concrete.
 Its dark base and clear texture blend into the cubbyhole it sits in.
 Its humble existence might not even catch your eye but its powerful symbolism is what might have me risking life and limb to retrieve it.